Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-You can totally tell that the chick who won Eurovision was fathered by Jayesh.
+Jayesh was once invited to a Square Dance Hoedown.
+For clear and obvious reasons, there were no survivors.

-Updated on: [3/7/2024]
+Updated on: [4/7/2024]
 <!-- #jokeEnd -->